-If the patient suffered needlessly from bedsores or developed complications, there are a number of remedies a McGowan, Hood & Felder, LLC, attorney pursues.
+If the patient suffered needlessly from bedsores or developed complications, there are a number of remedies a McGowan, Hood, Felder & Phillips, LLC, attorney pursues.
 This includes reporting to the state and filing a complaint against the facility for improper care.
 We also investigate other bedsore conditions in other patients to see if the neglect or abuse is a pattern.
 The damages for nursing home abuse can be substantial.
 Our lawyers know how to prove the bedsores happened and that they should have been prevented.
 We bring cases against nursing homes that fail to protect their residents.

 Fighting for the rights of South Carolina nursing home victims who suffer bedsores